mclinch/week-4-game/README.md

 # week-4-game
-n this assignment, you'll create another fun and interactive game for web browsers.
-This time, your app must dynamically update your HTML pages with the jQuery library.
+Another fun and interactive game for web browsers.
+This time, the app dynamically updates HTML pages with the jQuery library.